ucbepic/docetl/README.md

 # Motion API

-Motion API is a powerful and flexible data processing framework that allows you to create complex data processing pipelines with customizable operations.
+Motion API is a powerful and flexible data processing framework that allows you to create complex data processing pipelines with customizable operations, leveraging Large Language Models (LLMs) for advanced data manipulation.

 ## Table of Contents